Subito-it/SBTUITestTunnel/README.md

 The library consists of two separated components which communicate with each other, one to be instantiate in the application and the other in the testing code.
 A web server inside the application is used to create the link between the two components allowing test code to send requests to the application.

-## Why should I use this?
+## Should I use this?

 SBTUITestTunnel is intended to extend Apple's XCTest framework, not to replace it.
-It all boils down to a subclass of XCUIApplication which comes with additional features, so it very easy to integrate it (or at least try it out 😉) with your existing testing code.
+It all boils down to a subclass of XCUIApplication which comes with additional features, so it is very easy to integrate (or at least try it out 😉) with your existing testing code.

 ## Requirements